 It was an ordinary day.

 I was leaving the doctor’s office with my three kids when the homeless man approached us.
 He was in a wheelchair and he was missing a leg.
 I’d just gotten the kids buckled into their car seats when he approached asking for food.
 I “just so happened” to have a packed lunch with me.
-I also had recently been to the bakery, and I’d picked up some donuts for my grandma for a treat.
+I’d also been to the bakery, and I’d picked up some donuts as a treat for my grandma.

 It was only as I backed away that I realized my kids had been watching everything.